muhammadidthis/3D-Printer-OSE-Marlin/README.md

 Open Arduino IDE 1.6.8 and open OSE_Marlin.ino file in the folder - that is the firmware for the 3D printer controller board.

+---

 ### Common problems:
 Stepper motors not moving: Check the ENDSTOP_INVERTING settings in Configuration.h.

 Thermal runaway: Ensure thermistors are properly connected and their types match the configuration

+---
+### Contributing:

+We welcome contributions to improve OSE Marlin!
+Please:

+1. Fork this repository.
+2. Create a branch for your feature:

+***bash
+git checkout -b feature/your-feature-name

+3. Submit a pull request
+---

 ### Versions: